louispallett/odin-rock-paper-scissors/README.md

 26.02.23 (22:30) - Added play round function.
 Cleaned up code created early to ensure the round works (redefining variables so not using functions as parameters).

 26.02.23 (23:54) - Added loop to play 5 times.

+27.02.23 (19:06) - Added a function to keep score of player and computer.
+Added function to return final result.
+Project now complete.